 Residence and Domicile

-- What is residence? – this explains what residence means and why it is important;
+- What is residence? – this explains what residence means;

 - When is someone resident in the UK? – this section details the rules for determining residence status;